Blonde Bombshell Casi Davis Flaunts Pert Booty In Curve-Hugging White Skirt

 Casi Davis, a model with a bombshell hip-to-waist ratio and 1.2 million followers on Instagram, shared a new jaw-dropping display of her hourglass figure with her fans on Wednesday.

-In the photo, Casi wears a curve-hugging skirt that emphasizes the curves of her lower body, with a slit that gives the viewer a glimpse of her toned legs.
+In the photo, Casi wears a curve-hugging skirt that emphasizes the curves of her lower body.
+The skirt also has a slit that gives the viewer a glimpse of her toned legs.
 She paired the skirt with a matching racerback crop top that adds a sporty vibe to the entire outfit.
 She accessorized her look with strappy white sandals and a clear plastic purse.

 In the comments, fans raved over the outfit and two of those comments came from models who are also Instagram famous.